 Morning sickness: Many of your body’s hormones also rise rapidly during this week, which means morning sickness may set in.
 Unfortunately, there’s little you can do except to modify your diet and wait for it to pass.
 It may stop in the next couple of weeks, but some pregnant women say they are able to reduce it by eating peppermint or ginger.

 What you can do now

-Your Baby will absorb whatever goes into your system.
-Thus, it’s now time to embrace a healthy diet — so eat nutritious foods, and if you are not sure that you are getting everything Your Baby needs, take prenatal vitamins.
+Your Child will absorb whatever goes into your system.
+Thus, it’s now time to embrace a healthy diet — so eat nutritious foods, and if you are not sure that you are getting everything Your Child needs, take prenatal vitamins.

 Eat well: If you like junk food, deep fried things, or processed foods, try to at least replace some of these meals with grilled vegetables, fresh fruits, pan fried fish, or nuts.
 Stop consuming any amounts of alcohol and other toxins.